 The physical examination focuses on the ears and hearing and on examination of the nervous system.

-Typically, people should have an audiogram (a hearing test Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
-More than 10% of people in the United States have some degree of hearing loss that affects their... read more ).
+Typically, people should have an audiogram (a hearing test Testing ).
 Unless doctors think the problem is clearly an acute infection or drug toxicity, they usually also do gadolinium-enhanced magnetic resonance imaging (MRI) or computed tomography (CT), particularly when the hearing loss is greater in one ear.
 Other tests are done based on the likely cause.
 For example, people who had a head injury should have MRI.
-People at risk of sexually transmitted diseases should have blood tests for HIV infection and syphilis.
+People at risk of sexually transmitted infections should have blood tests for HIV infection and syphilis.

 Treatment of Sudden Hearing Loss